cpvalente/ontime/DEVELOPMENT.md

 - __Install the project dependencies__ by running `pnpm i`
 - __Run dev mode__ by running `turbo dev`

+### Chakra UI Variant Types
+You may notice Typescript complaining about invalid values for the `variant` prop on some of the components.
+To remedy this, you'll need to generate those types locally:

+- __Navigate from the project root to the `client` dir__ by running `cd apps/client`
+- __Generate the variant types__ by running `pnpm typegen`

+__Note:__ Run the command whenever you add or remove variants from the `theme.ts` config.
+Consult the [Chakra UI documentation](https://www.chakra-ui.com/docs/get-started/cli#chakra-typegen) for more information

 ### Debugging backend

 To debug backend code in Node.js: